neondatabase/website/content/flow/git-ops-for-databases.md

 #### Staging (optional)

 3. If you have a fixed staging environment, create a **staging database branch**.
 To populate it with data, have two options:
-   a.
-Derive it directly from the production database branch (see [Use case 1](#use-case-1)).
+   1. Derive it directly from the production database branch (see [Use case 1](#use-case-1)).
-      i.
-If you follow this route, set up automation to regularly reset the staging database branch to avoid drifting from production. ii.
-Consider anonymizing personal information, if appropriate.
+      1. If you follow this route, set up automation to regularly reset the staging database branch to avoid drifting from production.
+      2. Consider anonymizing personal information, if appropriate.
-   b.
-Use a separate, transformed dataset for staging—e.g. to avoid real emails or PII (see [Use case 2](#use-case-2)).
+   2. Use a separate, transformed dataset for staging—e.g. to avoid real emails or PII (see [Use case 2](#use-case-2)).
-      i.
-In this case, create an independent 'staging' database branch and load it with its own synthetic or transformed dataset.
+      1. In this case, create an independent 'staging' database branch and load it with its own synthetic or transformed dataset.

 #### Development

 4. Create a **main dev database branch**.
-   a.
-From this primary branch, create one **dev database branch for every engineer**.
+    1. From this primary branch, create one **dev database branch for every engineer**.
 When starting a new line of work, reset to a clean state.
-   b.
-For features that need extra testing before they are committed or merged, you can also consider creating short-lived **feature dev database branches** derived from the main dev branch.
+    2. For features that need extra testing before they are committed or merged, you can also consider creating short-lived **feature dev database branches** derived from the main dev branch.
 5. To populate the main dev database branch with data, you have two options:
-   a.
-Derive it from the staging database branch, if it exists (See [Use case 1](#use-case-1), [Use case 2](#use-case-2)).
+   1. Derive it from the staging database branch, if it exists (See [Use case 1](#use-case-1), [Use case 2](#use-case-2)).
-   b.
-For simpler deployments without a staging environment, you can derive it directly from the production database (see [Use case 3](#use-case-3)).
+   2. For simpler deployments without a staging environment, you can derive it directly from the production database (see [Use case 3](#use-case-3)).
 6. When starting a new line of work in the 'dev' database branches, reset to clean state.
 7. Set up roles and restrict access for safety.